 It also encourages employees to put in more “discretionary effort”, which is the work they don’t really have to do.

 This might be going above and beyond with a customer, looking for creative solutions to a problem, or designing a new process that saves the team time.

 Since employees are paid the same amount every two weeks, there isn’t much financial incentive to go above and beyond aside from a potential bonus at the end of the year.

 Recognizing employees who go above and beyond increases the amount of discretionary effort.
 It also reinforces expectations since other employees learn what receives rewards.

-Be intentional about your recognition program.
-Building a recognition program is different from the kind of casual praise an employee might receive from a supervisor that’s paying attention.
+Be intentional about your employee recognition program.
+Building an employee recognition program is different from the kind of casual praise an employee might receive from a supervisor that’s paying attention.